Also called quadriplegia, it results from a severe spinal cord injury.

-The severity or intensity of the tetraplegic condition depends on the level of spinal cord injury and the degree of injury.
+The severity or intensity of the tetraplegic condition depends on the level of spinal cord injury and the degree of damage.

 A person with a C1 level injury (highest cervical vertebra located at the base of the skull) will likely lose functionality from the neck down and depend on ventilation.

-The extent or intensity of the injury is also a vital factor.
+The extent of the intensity of the injury is also a vital factor.
 A total division of the spinal cord can result in a complete loss of functionality down from the vertebra.

 A partial division or hematoma of the spinal cord leads to varying degrees of paralysis and mixed functions.

-While there is a common misconception regarding quadriplegia that the patient is unable to move their arms, legs, or perform other important functions, this is generally not the case.
+While there is a common misconception regarding quadriplegia that the patient cannot move their arms, legs, or perform other essential functions, this is generally not the case.

 Some of the patients may become wheelchair dependent and still retain some movement and functionality of the arms and fingers, although this depends on the extent of the spinal cord damage.

-A common symptom of this condition is that a person may have movement in the extremities, as if they could move their arms and yet not move their hands or have the ability to move their fingers, although not as efficiently as before.
+A common symptom of this condition is that a person may have moved in the extremities as if they could move their arms and yet not move their hands or can move their fingers, although not as efficiently as before.